 - It appears suddenly, along with many other new skin growths.

 - It differs from what looks like a typical Seborrheic Keratosis.

-- It looks dry, flat, rough and scaly.
+- It seems dry, flat, rough, and scaly.

 - It irritates easily, for example, when shaving or rubbing clothes.